 There are numerous hotels, resorts, hostels, guest houses, and home stays in Ubud.

-If you want to attend the Bali Spirit Festival, the following hotels are recommended …
+If you want to attend the Bali Spirit Festival in March or the Ubud Food Festival in April, the following hotels are recommended, with distances from the main venues …

 Mandapa, a Ritz-Carlton Reserve

-Overlooking the Ayung River, the Mandapa, a Ritz-Carlton Reserve has villas and suites with butlers at your beck and call.
+Overlooking the Ayung River, the Mandapa, a Ritz-Carlson Reserve has villas and suites with butlers at your beck and call.

 The hotel has a full-service spa with eight treatment rooms.
 Features include a yoga pavilion, a meditation temple, a vitality pool, a 24-hour fitness center, saunas, and relaxation areas.